kirillsmirnov1/Friends-reminder-android/README.md

 * Keep a diary of meetings, calls and texting with friends
 * See how long you haven't meet your friends
 * Take a notes about your friends

-## Installing

-While my app is pending in Google Play, you can download apk from [here](https://github.com/kirillsmirnov1/Friends-reminder-android/releases).

 ## Credits